 SafeAdmin Certified system administration service providers are listed on the SafeAdmin Certified Services page for your convenience.

-An example of the command line changes to change nameservers for all domains is the following.
+The following is an example of the procedure to change nameservers for all domains using the command line.

 cp -rf /var/named{,.backup}

-Replace the nameservers used.
-In the following examples, we will use ns1.olddomain.tld
+- Replace the nameservers used.
+In the following examples, we will use

 variables.